ioBroker/ioBroker.js-controller/packages/controller/doc/classes/AdapterClass.md

 ▸ **setForeignObjectNotExists**<`T`\>(`id`, `obj`, `callback?`): `void`

-Same as Adapter.setForeignObject, but with check if the object exists.
+Same as [setForeignObject](AdapterClass.md#setforeignobject), but with check if the object exists.

 ID must be specified as a full name with adapter namespace.
 E.g "hm-rpc.0.ABC98989.1.STATE".
 New object will be created only if no object exists with such ID.